lapalme/pyrealb/demos/weather/README.md

     }
 ```

-This attribute is used in the context of the following function which loops over the _sky cover terms_ and depending on the values of the sky covering at the start and end of the period to determine the appropriate expression to use.
+This attribute is used in the context of the following function, which loops over the _sky cover terms_ and depending on the values of the sky covering at the start and end of the period to determine the appropriate expression to use.
 Some care is taken not to repeat the same expression for different terms.
 All **pyrealb** expressions are added to a list whose elements are realized and concatenated.
-If the name of the `period` is `today` or `tomorrow`, the first element of the tuple is chosen otherwise the second is used.
+If the name of the `period` is `today` or `tomorrow`, the first element of the tuple is chosen; otherwise the second is used.

 ```python
 def sky_condition(mc, period, lang):